 The typical Vietnamese food combines the zest from citruses like kalamansi or tamarind, fermented fish sauce, birds eye chilli’s, fresh herbs and cane sugar.
 Pho and Banh Mi’s are probably the most famous food of Vietnam, however, there are so many more delectable Vietnamese dishes that you have to try!
 One food in Vietnam that you probably want to avoid is ‘Thit Cho’ aka dog meat.
 Dog is one of the bizarre foods Vietnam has to offer however, it’s a delicacy eaten for ‘luck’.
 Don’t worry, they don’t swap out the meat in your Vietnamese dishes for dog, as it’s much more expensive to buy.

-If you're off to Vietnam check out our Ultimate Vietnam guide with absolutely every quintessential detail you need to know.
+If you’re off to Vietnam check out our Ultimate Vietnam guide with absolutely every quintessential detail you need to know and the best things to do in Vietnam.
 Keep reading to find out the 13 best food from Vietnam!

 1. Phở – Noodle Soup

 Are you really in Vietnam if you’re not eating typical Vietnamese food for breakfast like Pho?
 This simple staple Vietnam food consists of a salty broth, fresh rice noodles, a sprinkle of herbs and your choice of beef (bò; most popular), chicken (gà) or vegetarian (ăn chay).